lared-association/lared-node-bootstrap/docs/healthCheck.md

   -h, --help           It shows the help of this command.
   -t, --target=target  [default: target] The target folder where the lared-node-bootstrap network is generated

+  --logger=logger      [default: Console,File] The loggers the command will use.
+Options are: Console,File,Silent.
+Use
+                       ',' to select multiple loggers.

 DESCRIPTION
   This command checks:
   - Whether the docker containers are running.